Are you Healthy or Overweight?

 Many people are overweight because of what they eat, not how much they eat.
 You won’t get fat eating 8 apples, 5 salads, or a huge bowl of oatmeal and blueberries.

-The point is you are better eating more healthy calories than fewer unhealthy calories … and this is why seeking to lose weight with a strictly counting-calorie diet is not, in my view, the best strategy.
+The point is you are better at eating more healthy calories than fewer unhealthy calories… and this is why seeking to lose weight with a strictly counting-calorie diet is not, in my view, the best strategy.

 There is more to losing weight than counting calories.
 There’s a lot of bad stuff in processed foods that result in weight gain and excess fat.
 The following are resources that support the above.